zamakanino/InstaAutomate-Pro/README.md

     The executable will be generated in the `dist` folder.

+## 🐛 Bug Reports & Feature Requests

+Encountered a bug or have an idea for a new feature?
+Please report it on the [GitHub Issues page](https://github.com/zamakanino/InstaAutomate-Pro/issues).
+Your feedback helps improve the project!

 ## 🤝 Support & Donation

 This project is open-source and developed in my free time.
 If you find it useful, consider supporting its continued development: